Soap opera: United Kingdom

-Soap operas in the UK began on radio and consequently were associated with the BBC.
+Soap operas in the UK began on the radio and were consequently associated with the BBC.
 It had resisted soaps as antithetical to its quality image, but began broadcasting Front Line Family in April 1941 on its North American shortwave service to encourage American intervention on Britain's behalf in World War II.
 The BBC continues to broadcast the world's longest-running radio soap, The Archers, which first aired in May 1950, and has been running nationally since 1951.
 It is currently broadcast on BBC Radio 4 and continues to attract over five million listeners, or roughly 25% of the radio listening population of the UK at that time of the evening.